prysmaticlabs/documentation/website/docs/testnet/spadina.md

 ![image](https://i.imgur.com/3yH946I.png)

 #### Beacon node
-First, let's run the beacon node connected to the medalla testnet.
+First, let's run the beacon node connected to the Spadina testnet.
 It will begin to sync with other nodes and will be ready for you to connect to it.
-If your beacon node is still running from [Step 1](https://docs.prylabs.network/docs/testnet/medalla#step-1-get-prysm), you do not have to perform this portion of Step 5.
+If your beacon node is still running from [Step 1](https://docs.prylabs.network/docs/testnet/spadina#step-1-get-prysm), you do not have to perform this portion of Step 5.
 Skip to the [validator portion](#validator).

 <Tabs
   groupId="operating-systems"